 Thank you for your interest in St Vladimir's Orthodox Theological Seminary, a higher education institution, a spiritual center, and a community where faculty, staff, seminarians, and their families study, pray, and live side-by-side as they prepare to serve our Lord and Savior Jesus Christ.

 For more than eight decades, St Vladimir’s Seminary trained priests, lay leaders, and scholars to be active apologists of the Orthodox Faith, focusing on academic rigor and spiritual formation.

-Applications for admission to St. Vladimir’s are reviewed on a rolling basis, beginning February 1 and ending May 1, 2021.
-Prospective students who apply after June 1 will be charged a late application fee and have lower priority for housing.
+Applications for admission to St Vladimir’s Seminary are reviewed on a rolling basis, beginning February 1 and ending May 1, with a late application deadline of June 1.
+Prospective students who apply after May 1 will be charged a late application fee and have lower priority for housing.